AdamantLife/AL_Decorators/README.md

 # AL_Decorators
- A collections of Decorator Utilities split off from ALCustoms for lighter packaging
+ A collections of Decorator Utilities split off from ALcustoms for lighter packaging